neuropoly/intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.md

 The output would look like:
 ```
-hello zamboni, this is git@data running gitolite3 3.6.11-2 (Debian) on git 2.27.0
+hello yourusername, this is git@data running gitolite3 3.6.11-2 (Debian) on git 2.27.0

  R W    datasets/uk-biobank
 ```